Simulating Image Coaddition with the Nancy Grace Roman Space Telescope. IV. Hyperparameter Optimization and Experimental Features: Variant Results

 \paragraph{Choice of target PSF size} Comparing Gaussian PSFs with different sizes, we see that wider PSFs lead to many desirable features.
 When PSFs are narrower by a factor of $20\%$, only input pixels that are close enough to a output pixel can carry significant coaddition weights, which yields poor control over noise.
 When they are wider by the same factor, the opposite is true; the control over white noise is consistently better by a factor of $\sim 2$ in all bands.
 More importantly, such benefits do not come at the expense of poor PSF fidelity.
 With the Cholesky kernel, wider Gaussian PSFs also lead to more precise measurements of injected stars.
 Most importantly, with the Cholesky kernel, the median ellipticity errors are reduced by factors of $1.94$, $1.35$, $1.83$, $3.48$, and $1.64$ in the Y106, J129, H158, F184, and K213 bands, respectively.

 This observation is somewhat counterintuitive, as narrower PSFs (e.g., better seeing conditions for ground-based instruments) are usually better for astronomical observations.
 One can reconcile these seemingly contradictory facts as follows: Input PSFs determine how a telescope can sample the sky scene, while target output PSFs sets how we prepare images for measurements.
+See Section~4.1 of \citet{2025arXiv251016110C} for an explanation based the sampling of an underlying optimal ``weight field.''
 To address concerns about blending being aggravated by wider PSFs, we note that it is always possible to produce two sets of {\sc Imcom} coadds, one with narrow PSFs for deblending and one with wide (but not too wide) PSFs for measurements.
 How to balance this with computational costs and storage demands is left for future work.